cloudify-cosmo/getcloudify.org/source/guide/3.2/migrating-from-3.1.md

 * The `cloudify.interfaces.host` interface exposed by the `cloudify.nodes.Compute` type is deprecated.
 This means that the interface's `get_state` operation which was used for node instances of type `cloudify.nodes.Compute` start detection by polling will be removed.
 An alternative for using `get_state` is described in the [Asynchronous Operations](guide-plugin-creation.html#asynchronous-operations) section of the plugin authoring guide.

 * Cloudify operation context `ctx.operation` API has changed and instead of returning the current operation's name it returns an object with more information about the operation.
 The operation's name should be retrieved by referencing the `name` property of the operation's context object as follows: `ctx.operation.name`.

+* [Openstack plugin's Server type](plugin-openstack.html#cloudifyopenstacknodesserver) sugaring for `image_name` and `flavor_name` under the `server` property is now deprecated.
+Instead, the new `image` and `flavor` *properties* should be used, as they can receive either names or IDs.
+Note that while these new properties are currently optional, they'll become required properties in future versions.

+* [Openstack plugin's Openstack configuration's](plugin-openstack.html#openstack-configuration) `nova_url` and `neutron_url` are now deprecated.
+Instead, they should be provided by using `custom_configuration`, as described in the link.